Diagonal flow detects topology of strata: Abstract

 \section{Abstract}

-We define the flow group of any component of any stratum of rooted abelian or quadratic differentials (those marked with a horizontal separatrix) to be the group generated by almost-flow loops.
-We prove that the flow group is equal to the fundamental group of the component.
+We study the interplay between the diagonal flow on, and the topology of, a stratum component of a space of rooted quadratic differentials.
+We prove that the flow group -- the subgroup of the fundamental group generated by almost-flow loops -- equals the fundamental group.
 As a corollary, we show that the plus and minus modular Rauzy--Veech groups are finite-index subgroups of their ambient modular monodromy groups.
 This partially answers a question of Yoccoz.

-Using this, and recent advances on algebraic hulls and Zariski closures of monodromy groups, we prove that the Rauzy--Veech groups are Zariski dense in their ambient symplectic groups.
+Using this, and recent advances on algebraic hulls and Zariski closures of symplectic monodromy groups, we prove that the Rauzy--Veech groups are Zariski dense in their ambient symplectic groups.
 Density, in turn, implies the simplicity of the plus and minus Lyapunov spectra of any component of any stratum of quadratic differentials.
-Thus, we establish the Kontsevich--Zorich conjecture.
+We thus establish the Kontsevich--Zorich conjecture.